 Multiple myeloma is a dangerous plasma cell disorder.
 Multiple myeloma currently is not curable in most cases, and it can be fatal.
 However, it is highly treatable.
 New multiple myeloma treatment options can keep the condition under control for a long time.

 When multiple myeloma is diagnosed, doctors assign it a stage.
 The stage of myeloma reflects how far the myeloma has progressed.
 Read more about stages of multiple myeloma.

 Multiple myeloma that has returned after a previous effective treatment is known as relapsed myeloma.
 Relapsed myeloma may be treated with the same treatments that were effective before, or doctors may recommend different treatments after a relapse.

+Multiple myeloma that has progressed despite treatment is called refractory myeloma.
 Refractory myeloma is by definition more difficult to treat.
-Some people with refractory myeloma participate in a clinical trial for a chance to access experimental treatments.
+Some people with refractory myeloma participate in a clinical trial for a chance to access experimental cancer treatments.

 In most cases of multiple myeloma, cancerous plasma cells secrete abnormal antibodies.
 In about 15 percent of cases, myeloma cells secrete only fragments of antibodies known as light chain proteins or Bence-Jones proteins.
 This is known as light chain myeloma.
 Light chain myeloma can be further subtyped by the type of light chain protein as either kappa light chain myeloma or lambda light chain myeloma.
 People with light chain myeloma are significantly more likely to experience kidney failure than those with non-light chain myeloma.